AlexandrosPanag/My_Arduino_Projects/DHT11/README.md

 --------------

-A program that uses the DHT11 semspr om prder tp identify & print into the Serial Monitor the current humidity and temperature.
+A program that uses the DHT11 sensor in order to identify & print into the Serial Monitor the current humidity and temperature.
 If the temperature is above 25 celcius the program will blink.

 Useful link : https://www.makerguides.com/dht11-dht22-arduino-tutorial/